The World Wide Web is 30 years old — and its inventor has a warning for us

 On March 11, 1989, Tim Berners-Lee, a British computer programmer working at CERN, the European Particle Physics Laboratory, sent in a proposal for an information management system.
 His boss responded with a note that read "vague but exciting."

-That proposal was the first sketch of what would become the World Wide Web, creating the system the internet functions on today.
+That proposal was the first sketch of what would become the World Wide Web, creating the system that functions on the internet today.

 But on the 30th anniversary of his breakthrough invention, Berners-Lee shared a warning about the "sources of dysfunction" the web faces and how "the fight for the web is one of the most important causes of our time."